ivadomed/ivadomed/docs/source/configuration_file.rst

 Transformations applied during data augmentation.
 Transformations are sorted in the order they are applied to the image samples.
 For each transformation, the following parameters are customizable:

-- ``applied_to``: list betweem ``"im", "gt", "roi"``.
+- ``applied_to``: list between ``"im", "gt", "roi"``.
 If not specified, then the transformation is applied to all loaded samples.
 Otherwise, only applied to the specified types: Example: ``["gt"]`` implies that this transformation is only applied to the ground-truth data.
 - ``dataset_type``: list between ``"training", "validation", "testing"``.
 If not specified, then the transformation is applied to the three sub-datasets.
 Otherwise, only applied to the specified subdatasets.
 Example: ``["testing"]`` implies that this transformation is only applied to the testing sub-dataset.

 Available transformations: